 Checking against the list of keywords, above, read the chapter once for each keyword.
 That way you are concentrating on one word at a time.
 If you are familiar with this study method, you could mark two words at the same time, just take it slow so you don’t miss any keywords.

-If you need a copy of Kari Dent’s sample keyword markings, you can request access to my Free Library by signing up to the Insiders Pod, then download or print off any of the study aids you need.
+If you need a copy of Kari Dent’s sample keyword markings, you can request access to my Free Library by signing up to the Resource Library, then download or print off any of the study aids you need.
 Don’t forget to print the 1 John Worksheet.

-While you are waiting for your password to the Study Material Library, let’s continue with the study.
+While you are waiting for your password to the Resource Library, let’s continue with the study.

 I like the term of endearment that John uses.
 This isn’t a keyword but I did notice in the KJV that it is used in chapters 3 and 4.
 While I didn’t add it to my keyword list, I did mark it as I like what it implies, that John refers to the recipients (to whom he wrote) as someone dear to him.
 He is also differentiating between the brethren and the heretical teachers.